JuliaOpt/LinQuadOptInterface.jl/README.md

 ## Current uses

 This package is currently used to implement [MathOptInterfaceXpress.jl](https://github.com/JuliaOpt/MathOptInterfaceXpress.jl), [MathOptInterfaceCPLEX.jl](https://github.com/JuliaOpt/MathOptInterfaceCPLEX.jl), [MathOptInterfaceGurobi.jl](https://github.com/JuliaOpt/MathOptInterfaceGurobi.jl) and [MathOptInterfaceGLPK.jl](https://github.com/JuliaOpt/MathOptInterfaceGLPK.jl).
-The last one being only a integer linear solver.
+The last one being only a mixed integer linear solver.

 All these solvers have low-level APIs which support most of the above mentioned [modifications](#modifications).
 Hence, data storage is simplified and duplications are avoided.